awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-batch.md

 **Important**
 If you're using automatic language identification with content redaction enabled, make sure that the language of your media file is [supported with redaction](supported-languages.md#table-language-matrix)\.
 If the language in your file is not supported, your transcript is **not** redacted and there are no warnings or job failures\.

-If using language identification with a language model, vocabulary filter, or custom vocabulary, you must use the [ LanguageIdSettings ](API_LanguageIdSettings.md) parameter in your request\.
+If using language identification with a language model, vocabulary filter, or custom vocabulary, you must use the [LanguageIdSettings](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html) parameter in your request\.
 Using this parameter, you can specify one language model, one vocabulary filter, and one custom vocabulary for every language code you provide\.
 Note that the language codes for each must match the language codes you specify in your request\.
 For an example of what this parameter looks like in a request, refer to Option 2 in the **AWS CLI** and **AWS SDK** drop\-down panels\.

 For best results, ensure your media file contains at least 30 seconds of speech\.

-You can use automatic language identification in a batch transcription job using the **Amazon Transcribe Console**, **AWS CLI**, or **AWS SDK**; see the following for examples:
+You can use automatic language identification in a batch transcription job using the **AWS Management Console**, **AWS CLI**, or **AWS SDK**; see the following for examples:

-## Console<a name="lang-howto-console-batch"></a>
+## AWS Management Console<a name="lang-howto-console-batch"></a>

-1. Sign in to the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, choose **Transcription jobs**, then select the **Create job** button \(top right\)\.
 This opens the **Specify job details** page\.